-Marquise Blair is ready to prove he can play wherever the Seahawks need him to on defense
+Marquise Blair is ready to prove he can play wherever the Seahawks need him on defense

 Injuries led to Blair getting three starts at safety in the first half of the season.

-But Carroll still seemed to think Blair was not quite ready for a full-time safety role — a spot Carroll may view as being as pivotal to the defense as any other — with Seattle then trading for Quandre Diggs to take over at free safety in October 2019.
+But Carroll still seemed to think Blair was not quite ready for a full-time safety role — a spot Carroll might view as being as pivotal to the defense as any other — with Seattle then trading for Quandre Diggs to take over at free safety in October 2019.

 Last July, the Seahawks traded for Adams.